security-force-monitor/research-handbook/source/incidents-attributes.rst

 Incident
 ########

-Incidents are publicly-documented allegations of acts committed by state-controlled security forces that may violate human rights laws and standards, international criminal law and other sets of relevant norms.
+Incidents are publicly documented allegations of acts committed by state-controlled security forces that may violate human rights laws and standards, international criminal law and other sets of relevant norms.

 Incidents may include extrajudicial killings, rape, torture and other forms of violence.
 Security Force Monitor does not make these allegations itself, but compiles allegations made by governmental bodies, human rights organizations and other civil society actors around the world.